alinealegre/alinealegre/README.md

 ## Hi, I'm Aline 👋

-- 👨‍🎓 I'm currently studying System Technology Analysis and Development
+- 👨‍🎓 I have a degree in System Technology Analysis and Development.
-- 🔭 I’m currently working with ElasticSearch and Algolia
+- 🔭 I’m currently working with ElasticSearch and Algolia.
-- 🌱 I’m currently learning JavaScript and Golang
+- 🌱 I’m currently learning React and DatoCMS.
-- 😄 Pronouns: She/Her
+- 😄 Pronouns: She/Her.
-- ⚡ Fun fact: I'm also a French teacher
+- ⚡ Fun fact: I'm also a graduate in French Language and Literature.

 ### Languages